w0lya/instrumentation-monitoring/README.md

 This monitoring (reporting) app is based on Node.js on the backend, uses Socket.IO and the UI part is implemented using Vue.js.

 ## Future improvements
-1. Move MongoDb connection string into config.
-2. Use token-based authentication instead of user + password for MongoDb.
+1. Use token-based authentication instead of user + password for MongoDb.
-3. Add authentication and authorization at app level, socket level.
+2. Add authentication and authorization at app level, socket level.
 3. Use TypeScript for type safety.
 4. Install and reference all the dependencies (e.g. Vue.JS) via a package manager, remove hardcoded CDN links.
 5. Add minification, linting etc.
 6. Add some style beyond the minimalistic basics.
 7. Implement more unit and integration tests.
-8. Protect the app against heavy load by:
+8. Protect the app against heavy load and crashing by:
   - turning the request data log table into a paginated grid.
 Use a standard grid component
   - adding logic to batch the UI updates when the frequency of incoming requests is high
   - adding logic to purge the old data and only leave the X most recent records to be loaded (or move to a new 'archive' Db collection in Mongo)